department-of-veterans-affairs/lighthouse-charon/README.md

 - Hides patient to vista mapping complexity.
     - Business-level services must know RPC details, but do not need to know which Vista instances specifically.
 They can simply say, "all Vistas for this patient".
-    - Connection details (host, port, etc.) are encapsulated in one location.
+    - Connection details (host, port, etc.) are encapsulated in one location, but still allows specific details to be optionally specified.

 Note: